virkud/bios611-project1/README.md

 Primary questions
 -----------------
 The primary question is to identify and characterize features in heart failure patients.
+We will:
+	1) Chracterize key demographics of heart failure patients.
+	2) Examine demographic information and key medications to identify predictors of mortality patient population using logistic regression, LASSO, and elastic net.
+	3) Characterize propensity scores for medications identified in the first step using logistic regression and random forest models.

 Completition criterion
 ----------------------
-I want to understand the heart failure patients in this datasets.
+I want to understand the heart failure patients in this datasets and identify a preferred method to identify predictors and to calculate propensity scores.